Brochin5671/statusfer/README.md

 ## Overview

-A real-time short-form blogging CRUD web app where you can post and see other users' chats using a REST API, <span>socket.io</span>, and MongoDB.
+A real-time short-form blogging CRUD web-app where you can post and see other users' chats using a REST API, <span>socket.io</span>, and MongoDB.

 ## How to Use